clueshh/ufcstats/README.md

 * [ufcstats.com/statistics/events/completed?page=all](http://www.ufcstats.com/statistics/events/completed?page=all)

-In the current setup all of the fights will be scraped and added into the database (or updated it they already exist) Only the events which are not in the `Events` table will be scarped.
+In the current setup all of the fights will be scraped and added into the database (or updated it they already exist) Only the events which are not in the `Events` table will be scraped.

-The database interactions are in [sqlalchemy](https://www.sqlalchemy.org/) with the schema defined in [models.py](Database/models.py).
+All of the database interactions are in [sqlalchemy](https://www.sqlalchemy.org/) with the database schema defined in [models.py](Database/models.py).